Review Questions for Katya

 12. What symbolism did you discover while reading?

-EX: The island represents isolation and the need to develop strength and fortitude within one’s self.
+(Example of symbolism in The Tutor) The island represents isolation and the need to develop strength and fortitude within one’s self.
 Our individual gifts can only be recognized, and then utilized, through self discovery.
 This rang true for both Matti and Natalie.
 Who else on the island wrestled with weaknesses but ultimately found inner strength and overcame their obstacles?***What else did you see as symbolism in the book?

 Review Questions for Olivia’s Ghost